aleprivuse/Linux-Network-Security-lab/docs/VM-setup.md

 First make sure you make all of the update for you VM you can use i script or just putting this command manually every time `sudo apt update && sudo apt upgrade -y `

+### Step 2

+Make sure to enable you Port SSH (22) before the firewall or you might get locked out of your own machine first run this command `sudo ufw allow 22` then `sudo ufw enable`

 ## VM Connection whit another VM

 ## Problems